-Clarke Energy is a multinational specialist in the engineering, installation and maintenance of gas-fuelled power plants.
+Clarke Energy is a multinational specialist in the engineering, installation and maintenance of reciprocating engine based power plants and gas engine compression stations.
+Our offering ranges from the supply of an engine, through to the turn-key installation of a multi-engine power plant.
 Our facilities deliver fuel efficiency and help reduce carbon emissions.
-Applications include combined heat and power (CHP) with natural gas, biogas, landfill gas and coal gas.
-We are a the largest authorised distributor and service provider for GE’s gas engine business.
-Our services range from the supply of a generating set, through to the turnkey installation of a multi-engine power plant.
-The company’s focus is on delivering quality installations, backed up with reliable, accountable aftersales support.
+Applications include combined heat and power (CHP) with natural gas. biogas. landfill gas and coal gas or high efficiency diesel-fuelled power generation.
+We are the largest authorised distributor and service provider for Jenbacher reciprocating engines.
+The company`s focus is on delivering quality installations, backed up with reliable, accountable aftersales support.
 We have a culture of integrity and high ethical standards.
 Clarke Energy has a dedicated, highly-trained team of sales, engineering, project management, commissioning and maintenance staff deployed around the world.

 - Business Type: